Become a Grad Fellow

 • Responses to five mini-essay questions (200 words each):

-• Please describe what drew you to the CTLI Graduate fellowship and how being a CTLI Fellowship help you achieve your personal or professional goals?
+• Please describe what drew you to the CTLI Graduate fellowship and how being a CTLI Fellow has helped you achieve your personal or professional goals.

 • CTLI Fellows contribute to a community grounded in research-informed practices and educator development.
 What experiences—formal or informal—demonstrate your commitment to high-quality, reflective, or evidence-informed teaching and learning?

-• Inclusive collaboration is a cornerstone of CTLI’s work.
+• Interdisciplinary collaboration is a cornerstone of CTLI’s work.
 Please describe how you approach working with others, including what values or practices guide your engagement in/contributions to inclusive group work?

 • CTLI values innovation through experimentation, feedback, and iterative practice.
 Share a time when you tried something new in your work.
 What did you learn, and how did it shape your approach moving forward?